About Accreditation

 HLC conducts comprehensive evaluations of member institutions to confirm that the institution continues to meet the Criteria for Accreditation, is pursuing institutional improvement and complies with requirements sets by the U.S. Department of Education.
 Evaluations are conducted by teams of peer reviewers.

-The HLC conducted an in-depth review of WVSU’s academic programs in 2015 and reaffirmed the University’s accreditation for another 10 years.
-The Standard Pathway Comprehensive Review Year 4 is scheduled for April 2020.
-Great resources for understanding accreditation in the United States are:
+For accredited institutions, comprehensive evaluations occur at different points along each pathway for reaffirmation of accreditation.
+The HLC conducted an in-depth review of WVSU’s academic programs in 2015 and reaffirmed the University’s accreditation for another ten years.
+The Standard Pathway Comprehensive Review Year Four occurred in April 2020.
+The next in-depth review will occur in fall 2025.

 The Fundamentals of Accreditation: What Do You Need to Know?
 (PDF) by the Council for Higher Education Accreditation